bandithvipho22/kayvika_v01/README.md

+# Project Overview
+In this project, working on khmer sign recognition, it means the model can recognize the sign on hand gesture and generate the sign into text and speech.
+Sign language processing (SLP) is a field of research that focuses on the development of technologies that can understand and generate sign language.
+In Cambodia, communication for the deaf and mute community is difficult due to the lack of tools that translate Khmer sign language into text or speech.
+Existing technologies are designed for other languages, leaving a gap for Khmer speakers.
+This project aims to develop a real-time system that recognizes Khmer sign language, converts it into text, and generates speech, enhancing communication for the hearing-impaired.
 # Problem Statement
 There are many research projects on sign detection and recognition systems that focus on sign language detection.
 However, most of these systems only work with static sign detection